DylanSpeiser/BM-Camera-Control-WebUI/README.md

 ![BM Camera Setup](screenshots/BMCameraSetup2.png)

 ## Launching the App
 The app is a self-contained, offline web page.
-(No installation, dependencies, or Node.js installations to worry about!)
+(No installation, dependencies, or servers to worry about!)
 Simply open the `index.html` file in your browser of choice, enter the hostname of your camera, and press "Connect".

-<br><br>
+You can also use the GitHub Pages version of the app, which is linked in the sidebar.

 If you don't know the hostname of your camera, you can find and/or change it in **Blackmagic Camera Setup**.
 <br>
 (The hostname is the camera's name with spaces replaced with dashes, and `.local` appended to the end)

 # Using the App

-### Data Synchronization
-The app polls data from the camera every ten seconds (you'll see "Refreshing..." in the corner).
-When you change a setting in the browser, it relays that to the camera and verifies the change.
-If you make a change that reverts after a few seconds, that means the camera rejected it.
-The page can be manually refreshed with the button in the bottom left corner.

 ### Arrows, Buttons, and Text Boxes
 Many controls work with sliders/buttons as well as manual input by clicking on the number and typing in a new value.